IMPWNG/React-Covidtracker/README.md

 - I got some problem with the CountryPicker.jsx ... also another problem that I have (hope that is just JS who doesnt work) the page donc want to load itself .. (vid 1:06:02) https://www.youtube.com/watch?v=khJlrj3Y6Ls

+### `31/08/2020`

+- Problem from the 28 has been solved.
+Now the problem is that I when i picked a country .. there is no data on the card .. try to find a solution .. (vid 1:06:02) https://www.youtube.com/watch?v=khJlrj3Y6Ls

 ## Available Scripts

 In the project directory, you can run: